International Travel Authorization for Minor (Quebec)

 The consent letter is also essential in the context of family separation or divorce in Quebec.
 When parents share parental authority under arts.
 597-612 C.c.Q. but live separately, a child travelling internationally with one parent requires an explicit consent letter from the non-travelling parent.
 This is true even if the child has a valid Canadian passport (which in Canada requires the consent of all persons with parental authority to obtain).
 Border officers may ask the travelling parent to demonstrate that the non-travelling parent is aware of and consents to the international trip.
 Without a consent letter, the travelling parent may face questioning or delays at the border.

 For children with a non-Canadian passport, additional documentation may be required at entry to Canada upon return — including a permanent resident card for permanent residents, or appropriate visa documentation for visiting children.
-The consent letter should reference the child's nationality and passport details to ensure it is accurate and complete.
-Parents should also ensure that the child's passport will be valid for the entire duration of the trip plus any minimum validity period required by the destination country (many countries require at least six months of passport validity beyond the planned departure date).
+The consent letter should reference the child's nationality and passport details to confirm it is accurate and complete.
+Parents should also confirm that the child's passport will be valid for the entire duration of the trip plus any minimum validity period required by the destination country (many countries require at least six months of passport validity beyond the planned departure date).

 The consent letter is also relevant when a separated parent is concerned about the other parent attempting to take the child out of Canada without consent — a situation addressed in international law by the Hague Convention on International Child Abduction.
 If a Quebec court has issued an order prohibiting international travel without both parents' consent, this order is enforceable through the CBSA and can be used to prevent a child from being taken abroad without authorization.
 In such cases, both parents should consult a family law attorney before any international travel is planned.